povilasjurcys/povilasjurcys.github.io/_posts/2018-01-05-presentation-authorization-strategies.md

 Authentication is not always simple.
 And when you mix in sharding you end up with... presentation.

-You can find presentation slides here: [HTML for l33t people](https://povilasjurcys.github.io/presentations/work/20180119_authentication)
+You can find presentation slides here: [Authorization strategies](https://povilasjurcys.github.io/presentations/work/20180119_authentication)